Skip to main content

 It would be a tragedy if AI development continued on its present course, and we sleepwalked into a future where the AI morality was the ‘ChatGPTese of morality’ or the ‘ChatGPTese of esthetics’: some sort of radically simplified caricature of human values, forever.
 This would not be a flashy dystopia like robot warfare, but it would still be a tragic loss of human (AI?) potential.

 And we do seem to be sleepwalking into it now.
-Most generative model uses pay no attention to any of this, and indeed, they seem to race to cater to the lowest common denominator in order to maximize their benchmarks like Chatbot Arena.
+Most generative model use-cases pay no attention to any of this, and indeed, researchers seem to race to cater to the lowest common denominator in order to maximize their benchmarks like Chatbot Arena.
 It turns out when you ask ordinary people to do things like rate poetry, they prefer the tuned generative models because of the mode-collapse (and this is consistently true whether poem or prose or image).

 This would not be such a bad thing—surely there is a place for Hallmark movies and Thomas Kinkade kitsch, just as there is for comfort food or repetition, not everything should be an exhausting workout—but it is a bad thing when that is all the generative models can do.